-By combining computational modeling of tissue dosimetry and cellular response with targeted in vitro studies, the Center for Human Health Assessment is forging a new era for human health risk assessments based on perturbation of human biology rather than on uncertain extrapolations from high-dose responses in rodents.
-These approaches also hold promise for accelerating the development of new pharmaceuticals and providing superior alternatives to live animal testing.
+By combining computational modeling, tissue dosimetry, and cellular response, the Center for Human Health Assessment is forging a new era for human health risk assessments based on perturbation of human biology rather than on uncertain extrapolations from high-dose responses in rodents.
+These assessments also aid in the development of new pharmaceuticals and offer alternatives to live animal testing.

 Health Assessment Experience

-- The Hamner has pioneered the application of a systems biology approach to provide integrative and quantitative tools for human health effects research.
+- The Hamner has developed a systems biology approach to provide integrative and quantitative tools for human health effects research.

 - Scientists affiliated with the Center for Human Health Assessment have a long history of seminal research on the effects of chemicals on human health.

-- The Hamner has well-established collaborative relationships with area research facilities and government agencies.
+- CIIT and The Hamner have well-established collaborative relationships with area research facilities and government agencies.

-- Safety and risk assessments developed for specific compounds by The Hamner staff have served as templates for similar assessments of other compounds.
+- Risk assessments developed for specific chemicals by The Hamner staff can serve as templates for similar assessments of other compounds.

 - Acetaldehyde and Acrolein Dose-Response Assessments for Humans